19 essential tips for visiting ESCAPE Penang

 9. Take mosquito repellent

-The mosquitos and sand flies seem to enjoy visiting ESCAPE Penang as well, so remember to bring some mosquito repellent.
-It’ll wash off once you’ve been on the waterslides so reapply it when you’re in the theme park, they seem to be particularly prevalent near the acrobat and ropes courses.
+The mosquitos and sand flies also seem to enjoy ESCAPE Penang, particularly the area around the lockers, so itโ€™s worth bringing some mosquito repellent with you.
+It will wash off once youโ€™ve been on the water slides, so make sure to reapply it when youโ€™re back in the theme park areas, where they tend to be more prevalent, particularly around the acrobat and ropes courses.

 10. Longest slide works best as a four

-If you’re travelling in a group, pick up the double-rings at the bottom and ask a member of staff for the harness to connect them so you can combine two double-tubes together to ride as a foursome.
-The extra weight will propel you down the slide at a greater speed, elevating The Longest into an altogether more speedy experience.
+If youโ€™re visiting as a group, pick up the quadruple rings at the bottom so you can ride together as a foursome.
+The added weight helps carry you down the slide at a faster pace, turning The Longest into a noticeably more exhilarating experience.

-11. Make sure on the last chairlift by 5:45pm
+11. Make sure on the last chairlift by 5.45pm

-The park closes at 6pm but the last ride up on the chairlift departs around 5:45pm, depending slightly on the mood of the lift operator; the queues are minimal by this time so as long as you’re here by 5:45pm, you should be allowed on.
+The park closes at 6.00pm but the last ride up on the chairlift departs around 5.45pm, depending slightly on the mood of the lift operator; the queues are minimal by this time so as long as you’re here by 5.45pm, you should be allowed on.

 12. Changing robes are handy

-At the end of your visit, you’ll want to get dried off before heading home.
-There are changing rooms behind the lockers but they’re not the most pleasant spaces, with limited places to actually get changed.
-It’s more of an open plan toilet and shower area, so finding somewhere to get changed can be a challenge.
+At the end of your visit, youโ€™ll want to get dried off before heading home.
+There are changing rooms behind the lockers, but theyโ€™re not the most comfortable spaces, with limited areas to actually get changed.
+Itโ€™s more of an open-plan toilet and shower area, so finding a suitable place to change can be a bit of a challenge.

-It’s instead recommended to bring a changing robe and slip into that rather than worry about getting changed into your normal clothes.
+Instead, itโ€™s recommended to bring a changing robe and slip into that rather than having to change fully back into your normal clothes.

 13. If you go at the weekend, go on a Sunday

-If you do have to visit on the weekend, try to come on a Sunday as it tends to be less busy then than on Saturdays.
+If you do have to visit on the weekend, try to come on a Sunday as it tends to be less busy than on Saturdays.

 It’s a good idea to know your weight before you arrive.
 Make sure you have the magic number in kilograms, not stones and pounds.

-The main weight requirement is a minimum of 40kg to go on some rides, notably the free-drop style water slides.
-There are also maximum weight limits on some of the rides but these didn’t seem to be rigorously enforced.
-Some are as low as 90kg, but most rides have a limit of 120kg.
+The main requirement is a minimum weight of 40kg for certain rides, particularly the free-drop style water slides.
+There are also maximum weight limits on some rides, although these didnโ€™t appear to be strictly enforced.
+Some limits are as low as 90kg, but most rides are capped at around 120kg.

 Check the website to see the height and weight limits for each ride here.